Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận15/03/2024

-The Prophet caught the bomb and rescued 251 children, picture 1.
+The prophet caught the bomb and rescued 251 children, picture 1

 Ishmael Chokurongerwa, 56, the self-styled “prophet” who leads a sect with more than 1,000 members, was arrested along with seven aides at a farm about 34 km northwest of the capital Harare, police spokesman Paul Nyathi said in a statement.

-“Police have established that all school-age children are deprived of formal education and are being exploited as cheap labour, doing manual work under the guise of being taught life skills,” Mr Nyathi said at a press conference.
+“Police have established that all the school-age children are deprived of formal education and are being exploited as cheap labour, doing manual work under the guise of being taught life skills,” Mr Nyathi said at a press conference.

 Zimbabwean police also found 16 unmarked graves at the farm, seven of which contained the bodies of seven infants whose burials were not registered with the authorities.